JahazielHernandezHoyos/blog-with-drf/README.md

 # INITIAL README

-For started project please use the comands:
+For started project with:

-Make build
+make build

+make up

+make admin for the create superuser